Srourrzan/AI_refresher/README.md

 One strategy is to try to use a large batch size, using learning rate warmup, and if training is unstable or the final performance is disappointing, then try using a small batch size instead.

 #### Activation function
-In general, the ReLU activation function is a good default for all hidden layers.
+In general, the ReLU (or better, use leaky ReLU) activation function is a good default for all hidden layers.
 For the output layer, it depends on the task.
+ELU, GELU, and Swish are better.

+Glorot and Bengio proposed a good compromise that has proven to work very well in practice: the connection weights of each layer must be initialized randomly as described in Equation 11-1, where fan = (fan + fan )/2.
+This initialization strategy is called Xavier initialization or Glorot initialization, after the paper’s first author.

+Normal distribution with mean 0 and variance σ2 = 1
+fanavg
+Or a uniform distribution between − r and + r, with r = √ 3
+fanavg
+Using Glorot initialization can speed up training considerably, and it is one of the tricks that led to the success of Deep Learning.

+#### Batch Normalization
+This technique consists of adding an operation in the model just before or after the activation function of each hidden layer.
+This operation simply zero-center and normalizes each point, then scales and shifts the result using two new parameters vectors per layer: one for scaling, the other for shifting (The operation lets the model learn the optimal scale and mean of each of the layer's inputs).

 ## 🔗 Resources